 We know that dual diagnosis is essential for addiction recovery.
 That’s why clients at Northpoint Recovery receive individual, group, and family addiction therapy to support co-occurring disorders alongside addiction treatment.

-Call the staff at Northpoint Seattle now at 208.486.0130 to get started with prescription drug addiction recovery today.
+Call the staff at Northpoint Idaho now at 208.486.0130 to get started with prescription drug addiction recovery today.